bzm3r/transpose-timing-tests/POST.md

 ## Performance of threadgroup approach vs. subgroup approach

-~~***[A few sentences describing what this code does.
-Each threadgroup transposes some number, 1 in the least case, of 32x32 matrices.
-The code is at [point to repo].]***~~
 We wrote kernels using threadgroup and subgroup approaches to solve the bitmap transposition problem.
 In the [threadgroup kernel](https://github.com/bzm3r/transpose-timing-tests/blob/master/kernels/templates/transpose-Threadgroup1d32-template.comp) (referred to as `Threadgroup1d32`), each threadgroup transposes some number, 1 in the least case, of 32x32 bitmaps (depending on the size of the threadgroup).
 In the [subgroup kernel](https://github.com/bzm3r/transpose-timing-tests/blob/master/kernels/templates/transpose-Shuffle32-template.comp) (referred to as `Shuffle32`), each subgroup transposes a 32x32 bitmap, with the number of subgroups in a threadgroup depending upon the subgroup size (hardware-specific) and the selected threadgroup size.

 To compare performance, we calculate from our timing results the number of bitmap transpositions performed per second.
 Let's plot this rate with respect to varying threadgroup size.
-This chart shows **results from** `Threadgroup1d32` and `Shuffle32` kernels, on 3 different GPUs.
+This chart shows results from `Threadgroup1d32` and `Shuffle32` kernels, on 3 different GPUs.

 ![](./plots/dedicated_simd_tg_comparison.png)

 What jumps out is that while the the subgroup kernel outperforms the threadgroup-based kernel on both the AMD device and Nvidia devices, the effect is particularly pronounced on Nvidia devices.
-On the AMD device, the performance gain is marginal, suggesting that threadgroup shared memory is remarkably fast on AMD devices. ~~***[I didn't quite get what this last sentence is supposed to mean; maybe delete?]***~~ **[BM: incorrect statement on my part which I have removed.]**
+On the AMD device, the performance gain is marginal, suggesting that threadgroup shared memory is remarkably fast on AMD devices.

 We can also plot transposition rate versus varying number of bitmaps uploaded for transposition.
 Varying the payload size varies the maximum of how many threads are dispatched for the compute task.
 So, it can tell us:
 * (at low dispatch size) the relative performance of a single threads on a particular device with respect to that of another device